European-XFEL/events/2018-01-23/jupyter.md

 ## Requirements

-1. Please register your interest to attend the morning session at DOODLE POLL.
+1. Please register your interest to attend the morning session at DOODLE POLL (TO BE ADDED).
 We have only 40 spaces available for this hands-on part of the workshop.

 2. We ask participants to install the Anaconda Python distribution *in advance* of the workshop.
 See [Installation](#installation) below.